eu-digital-identity-wallet/eudi-srv-wallet-provider/README.md

 Default value: N/A

 Variable: `WALLETINSTANCEATTESTATION_WALLETVERSION`
-Description: Optional Wallet Version that can be included in the Wallet Instance Attestations.
+Description: Wallet Version that will be included in the Wallet Instance Attestations.
 Default value: N/A

 Variable: `WALLETINSTANCEATTESTATION_WALLETCERTIFICATIONINFORMATION`